 15. About Tournaments:

 - Our dojo does participate in tournaments.
-You MUST participate in Kata and/or Kumite tournaments.
+You SHOULD participate in Kata and/or Kumite tournaments.
 Constant competition in Tournaments will improve and make you succeed in Karate.

 16. About Loyalty: